The New Alberta Condo Act

 The Current Approach

-As it stands, if a condo corporation finds itself needing to recover costs related to repairing damage caused by a unit’s previous owner (with “previous” being the operative word here!), taking said owner to court is pretty much the only recourse they’ve got.
-Outside of this step, there currently doesn’t exist any mechanism or apparatus through which a condo corporation can charge an owner directly for damages, which typically means that outside of extreme cases, those costs are simple swallowed by the board – and larger condo community – as a result.
+As it stands, if a condo corporation finds itself needing to recover costs related to repairing damage caused by a unit’s previous owner (with “previous” being the operative word here!), taking said owner to court is pretty much the only recourse they’ve got under Alberta condo law.
+Outside of this step, there currently doesn’t exist any mechanism or apparatus through which a condo corporation can charge an owner directly for damages, which typically means that outside of extreme cases, those costs are simply swallowed by the board – and larger condo community – as a result, a situation that highlights a gap in the Alberta Condo Act.
 Condo corporations typically aren’t swimming in excess funds, however, which is why these costs usually end up impacting other condo owners through increased condo fees or unexpected special levies.

 The Condominium Property Amendment Act, 2022 aims to change all that – but at the risk, some feel, of due process for previous unit owners.